victoriaguo27/Credit-Crunchers-Code/README.md

-This project contains the data and code necessary to replicate our analysis.
+This repository contains the data and code necessary to replicate our analysis.